gca-research-group/tee-compartimentalisation-study-case/README.md

 # Attestation and Set-Up of the Attestable

-The integration process compilation and execution is managed by a launcher program that operates outside the trusted execution environment (TEE) but remains within the Morello Board operating system.
+The integration process compilation and execution is managed by a launcher program that operates outside the TEE but remains within the Morello Board operating system.
 In this case study, the integration process functions as a client, invoking remote servers represented by digital service applications (apps).

 The flow of interactions between the launcher, integration process, and the remote servers is depicted in the sequence diagram shown in Figure 3.